docker/docs/develop/develop-images/dockerfile_best-practices.md

 rather than creating a new (duplicate) image.

-If you do not want to use the cache at all, you can use the `--no-cache=true` option on the `docker build` command.
+If you do not want to use the cache at all, you can use the `--no-cache=true` option on the `docker image build` command.
 However, if you do let Docker use its cache, it is important to understand when it can, and cannot, find a matching image.
 The basic rules that Docker follows are outlined below: